jackiebucholtz/Dessert-Ninja-Project-Jackie/README.md

 ![creating objects](https://user-images.githubusercontent.com/70665580/148995453-d45a88e4-74f5-4281-9e6b-4f09b0e92870.png)

 ### Paint Method:
-This method calls the objects into display.
+This method allows the objects that we created to be displayed in our game.
+Hence why they are called in the paint method, to paint the objects onto the screen.

 <img width="322" alt="Screen Shot 2022-01-11 at 12 12 57 PM" src="https://user-images.githubusercontent.com/90801629/149014378-897e08bb-ddd6-4ff5-8ef1-a7a4114ef084.png">

 #### Scoring:
-This code ensures that if a dessert is not already hovered over, then it will be sliced and the point will increase by one.
-Hovering over the broccoli, however, does not increase your score.
-Instead, the score resets to zero and the End Screen appears.
+This code says that if an object hasn't already been sliced then slice it.
+When it recognizes that the object has been sliced it adds one point to the score.
+Slicing the broccoli, however, does not increase your score.
+Instead, the score resets to zero and displays the End Screen.

 <img width="724" alt="scoring" src="https://user-images.githubusercontent.com/70665580/149034504-2c7e91d6-3b07-41cc-8162-2c469aaf90f0.png">